Spay & Neuter

 Spay/neuter surgery makes it impossible for your cat or dog to have babies.

 Currently, there are not enough homes for all the pets we have and spay/neuter reduces the number of animals born that will end up in shelters or roaming on the street.

 The potential benefits include:

-- decreased aggressive tendencies
+- Reduced aggressive tendencies.

-- lower dog license fees
+- Reduction in dog license fees.